cmu-18739-f24/aditin/rat-clone-2/problem.md

 ## Description

-The imposter was able to get through our defenses last time, so we've strengthened our defenses!
+The imposter was able to fool us last time, so we've strengthened our defenses!

 ## Details